 Forest restoration and support to native seedling nurseries network in the Atlantic Rainforest

-In 2015, the International Institute for Sustainability (IIS) became partner of the Golden Lion Tamarin Association (AMLD) to develop projects related to the conservation of the Atlantic Rainforest, in Casimiro de Abreu/RJ.
-The city is the natural habitat of the golden lion tamarin, an endangered specie.
+In 2015, the International Institute for Sustainability (IIS) became a partner of the Golden Lion Tamarin Association (AMLD) to develop projects related to the conservation of the Atlantic Rainforest, in Casimiro de Abreu, in state of Rio de Janeiro.
+The city is the natural habitat of the golden lion tamarin, an endangered species.

-The projects focus on forestry monitoring and experiments with native species of Atlantic Rainforest, with the support of biochar, which it improves the soil conditions and may contribute to the reduction of greenhouse gases emissions.
+The projects focus on forestry monitoring and experiments with native species of the Atlantic Rainforest with the support of biochar.
+The latter improves soil conditions and may contribute to the reduction of greenhouse gases emissions.

 The IIS-AMLD partnership will develop the following projects:

 - Use of biochar in native plants species to enhance reforestation;